- My Quick Links

 - You have no saved Quick Links

-A reasonable accommodation is a modification or adjustment to instructional methods and/or a course, program, service, activity or facility that enables a qualified student with a disability to have an equal opportunity.
+An accommodation is a modification or adjustment to instructional methods and/or a course, program, service, activity or facility that enables a qualified student with a disability to have an equal opportunity.
 An equal opportunity means an opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly-situated student without a disability.

-The University is obligated to make a reasonable accommodation only to the known limitations of an otherwise qualified student with a disability.
+The University is obligated to make an accommodation only to the known limitations of an otherwise qualified student with a disability.
 Students are not charged for the cost incurred in providing reasonable accommodations, including auxiliary aids and services (e.g., sign language interpreters/cart, note taking services, text conversion to alternative accessible formats).

 - The barriers resulting from the interaction between the documented disability and the campus environment;